tsully/clojure-for-js-devs/README.md

 ### Run the REPL

-The REPL will be workhorse of your development workflow.
+The REPL will be the workhorse of your development workflow.
 Clojure’s REPL allows you an interactive and flexible development experience that ultimately tightens your iteration/feedback cycles.

 Before you start the REPL, run docker-compose to set up the Redis server.